anuprulez/tool-resource-prediction/README.md

 ```
   - first parameter: path to the run configuration file.
 The run configuration file has to be in the same format as mentioned above
   - (optional) --save: save the evaluation results to a file (default: false)
-  - (optional) --model: The path to the model (ONNX-file) you want to load and predict with
+  - (optional) --model: The path to the model (ONNX-file or .joblib-file) you want to load and predict with
 ```

+Prediction with uncertainty is only available if the model is loaded as a .joblib-file

 Don't forget to set the "dataset_path" in the run configuration file to the actual data you want to use for evaluation.